DenchiSoft/VTubeStudio/Events/README.md

 The `"convexHull"` list contains 2D points describing the rough outline of the model.
 The x/y coordinate of each point is it's position within the VTube Studio window, as shown in the picture below.
 X or Y coordinates may be bigger than 1 or smaller than -1 if an outline point is outside of the window boundaries.

 The `"convexHull"` list is guaranteed to have at least 3 entries.
-There is no limit to how many entries it can have, but for most regular models, it has between 10 and 20 entries.
+There is no limit to how many entries it can have, but for most normal Live2D models, it has between 5 and 25 entries.
+Please also keep in mind that the number of list entries can (and will most likely) change between events you receive.
+Do not implement your plugin expecting the number of outline points to remain constant.

+The `"convexHullCenter"` parameter is the center/average of all the `"convexHull"` points.

+Additionally, the `"windowSize"` parameter contains the current VTube Studio window size.

 #### The VTS Coordinate System
 ![The VTS Coordinate System](/Images/coordinate_explanation.png)